SCOLIOSIS AND SPINE SURGERY RISKS AND COMPLICATIONS

 • Anesthesia side effects

-• Spinal cord injury causing weakness, numbness, paraplegia, paraparesis, bowel and bladder dysfunction Blood clot in arms or legs (deep vein thrombosis), resulting in a pulmonary embolus
+• Spinal cord injury causing weakness, numbness, paraplegia, paraparesis, bowel and bladder dysfunction Blood clots in arms or legs (deep vein thrombosis), resulting in a pulmonary embolus

 • Blindness